-Every year, more and more people apply for the H-1B and so the chances of getting selected in the lottery becomes slimmer.
+Every year, more and more people apply for the H-1B visa and so the chances of getting selected in the lottery becomes slimmer.
 So for those that don’t get selected into the lottery, their first question is: What next?
-You might see people joke online and respond with “You can marry a US Citizen or a green card holder!”
+You might see people joke online and respond with “You can marry a U.S. Citizen or a Green Card holder!”
 This is an option, but there are other options to choose from as well.
 We’ll go over the most common ones here:

 If an individual possesses extraordinary ability in the sciences, arts, education, business, or athletics, or has demonstrated record of extraordinary achievement in the motion picture or television industry and has been recognized nationally or internationally for those achievements, they may be eligible for the O-1 visa.
-You don’t need a Nobel Peace Prize to be eligible, but you will need to provide sufficient evidence of your extraordinary ability such as receipt of nationally or internationally recognized awards/prizes, published material in professional or major trade publications, newspapers or other major media, authorship of scholarly articles in professional journals or other major media, extra.
+You don’t need a Nobel Peace Prize to be eligible, but you will need to provide sufficient evidence of your extraordinary ability such as receipt of nationally or internationally recognized awards/prizes, published material in professional or major trade publications, newspapers or other major media, or authorship of scholarly articles in professional journals.
 More information about the O-1 visa can be found here.

-If you’ve thought about obtaining a US Bachelor’s degree if you don’t have one or thought about going back to school to get obtain an advanced degree, such as a Master’s degree or PhD, attending an accredited university in the US will give you the opportunity to work through the Curricular Practical Training (CPT) program or Optional Practical Training (OPT) program.
+If you’ve thought about obtaining a U.S. Bachelor’s degree if you don’t have one or have thought about going back to school to obtain an advanced degree, such as a Master’s degree or PhD, attending an accredited university in the U.S. will give you the opportunity to work through the Curricular Practical Training (CPT) program or Optional Practical Training (OPT) program.